pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 (E) à localização do estabelecimento

-Item.
 29. A expressão mom and pop em - the mom and pop shops of the world continued to get more digital and more mobile. - refere-se

-Item.
 29. A Expressão mom e pop em - os pequenos negócios do mundo continuaram a ficar mais digitais e mais móveis. - refere-se